sy-python/ratwork_mechanism_bot/README.md

     ```
     DISCORD_TOKEN=(Your Discord bot token)
-    SERVER_ID = (The ID of the server you want to run the bot in)
+    SERVER_ID=(The ID of the server you want to run the bot in)
-    DATABASE_LOCATION = (The path to the sqlite database file, reccommended to be in the same directory as the bot)
+    DATABASE_LOCATION=(The path to the SQLite database file, reccommended to be in the same directory as the bot)
-    MENACE_EMOTE_ROLE_MAP = (A JSON string mapping emote IDs to role IDs)
+    MENACE_EMOTE_ROLE_MAP=(A JSON string mapping emote IDs to role IDs)
-    MENACE_THRESHOLD = (The number of reactions required to trigger a menace)
+    MENACE_THRESHOLD=(The number of reactions required to trigger a menace)
-    ENVIRONMENT = (The environment the bot is running in, either "development" or "production")
+    ENVIRONMENT=(The environment the bot is running in, either "development" or "production")
     ```

 4. Run the bot